 Employers have a duty of care to their employees, and are responsible for providing employees with a safe working environment.
 This means an employer must provide adequate job training, sufficient equipment and a safe system of work.
 Employers that don't implement the correct health and safety protocols are liable to being sued by employees who are injured or fall ill as a result.

 Unfortunately, workplace injuries are quite common.
-According to Labor Force Survey (LFS) workplace injury data there were 1,609 workplace injuries per 100,000 employees in 2018/19—plus another 254 injuries per 100,000 employees were reported to RIDDOR.
+According to Labor Force Survey (LFS) workplace injury data there were 1,650 workplace non-fatal injuries per 100,000 employees on average in the three years ending 2022/23—plus another 215 non-fatal injuries per 100,000 employees were reported to RIDDOR.

 As you can see below, the most common workplace injuries are carrying injuries when handling or lifting, followed by slipping or tripping injuries.